---

 \bar{m} \bar{m}^\top\right) = \frac{1}{N} \mbox{E}\left(Z^\top

-\epsilon \epsilon ^ \top Z\right)$, which reduce to $\sigma_\epsilon ^
+\epsilon \epsilon ^ \top Z\right)$, which reduces to $\sigma_\epsilon

-2 Z^\top Z$ if the errors are iid and, more generaly, can be
+^ 2 Z^\top Z$ if the errors are iid and, more generally, can be

 consistently estimated by $\frac{1}{N}\sum_{n=1} ^ N \hat{\epsilon}_n